aws-samples/aws-genomics-nextflow-workshop/README.md

 aws s3 cp --only-show-errors .nextflow.log $NF_LOGSDIR/.nextflow.log.${GUID/\//.}
 ```

-This entrypoint script does a couple of extra things:
+The entrypoint script does a couple of extra things:

-1. Stages `nextflow` session and logging data to S3.
+1. It stages `nextflow` session and logging data to S3.
 This is important since, running as a container on AWS Batch, this data will be deleted when the container process finishes.
 Syncing this data to S3 enables use of the `-resume` flag with `nextflow`.
-2. This script also enables projects to be specified as an S3 URI - a bucket and folder therein where you have staged your Nextflow scripts and supporting files (like additional config files).
+2. It also enables projects to be specified as an S3 URI - i.e. a bucket and folder therein where you have staged your Nextflow scripts and supporting files.

 To build the container, open a bash terminal in AWS Cloud9, `cd` to the directory where the `Dockerfile` and `nextflow.aws.sh` files are and run the following command: